-Part of Community Transition Services is establishing employment, housing, and other needs upon transition to the community.
+Part of Community Transition Services is establishing employment, housing, and addressing other needs upon transition to the community.
 This applies if you are age-eligible to work legally in Washington.
-You need to understand that programming and employment are important while participating in CTS to develop skills to sustain employment and balance life responsibilities for successful community living.
+You need to understand that programming and employment are important while participating in CTS to develop skills to sustain a steady income and balance life responsibilities for successful community living.